An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Performance of MMSR (Q1)

 To explore the potential of MMSR step by step, we first try different combinations of text and vision encoders without applying existing VLP models.
 Concretely, we explore the potential of our MMSR in unimodal mode\footnote{Note that MMSR-T and MMSR-V in the tables are the ablation versions of our MMSR with only the text and vision information.}, then we construct the complete multi-modal MMSR by merging both TE and VE, i.e., we set RoBERTa~\cite{liu2019roberta} as the default TE and combine it with various VE, and choose MAE~\cite{he2022masked} as the default VE to integrate with other TE in reverse.
 For all of them, we select a one-block merge attention module as the fusion approach.
 All explorations are evaluated over HM and Bili datasets with SASRec, and the results are reported in Table~\ref{tb:various_text_mae_recommendation}.

-\textbf{Various Text Encoders.} There is no significant difference in performance for different TE in both MMSR-T and MMSR, while RoBERTa\cite{liu2019roberta} always seems to achieve the best performance.
+\textbf{Various Text Encoders.} We do not observe significant differences in performance for different TE in both MMSR-T and MMSR.
 This suggests that the capabilities of various TEs in feature representation have become very close, indicating that text representation techniques have matured considerably.

 \textbf{Various Vision Encoders.} MAE~\cite{he2022masked} or Swin~\cite{liu2021swin} perform the best in MMSR.
 However, the results of MAE~\cite{he2022masked} and ResNet~\cite{he2016deep} \footnote{Like PixelBERT~\cite{huang2020pixel}, ResNet is used as the backbone to reduce the dimension of pixel features and we selected 49 vectors from each image.} are exactly opposite.
 For the poor performance of ResNet~\cite{he2016deep} in MMSR, we guess it is because the current fusion approach cannot digest the outputs of ResNet~\cite{he2016deep} (CNN-based) and RoBERTa~\cite{liu2019roberta} (transformer-based) well.
-For MAE~\cite{he2022masked}, the default high mask ratio (75\%) may be the reason for its poor performance in MMSR-V .
+For MAE~\cite{he2022masked}, the default high mask ratio (75\%) may be the reason for its poor performance in MMSR-V.

 \textbf{Results.} The performance of MMSR-T is generally better than that of MMSR-V, which may be that the dense semantics of textual information is easier to learn in SR~\cite{hou2022towards}.
 The fully transformer-based (e.g., RoBERTa and MAE or Swin) perform the best in MMSR, which suggests the superiority of unified architectures.
+The MMSR with a comprehensive combination of text and vision encoders demonstrates its superiority.